scottfr/SystemsBook/02 Environment/envionment.md

 - **Modeling Environment**.
 Provide the reader with enough experience with the basic elements of the modeling environment so they can construct simple balancing and reinforcing loops.
 Supporting aspects of the environment necessary to run these models will also be described.
 This will build on the elements presented in the previous chapter.
 This is intended to be an introduction, not an exhaustive dissertation on modeling and simulation theory.
 The intent is to encourage the reader to develop and play with models, not chase them from the room screaming in fear never to return again.
 - **Valid Structures**.
 Provide an understanding of which model element connections are valid and the reason for the allowed connections.
 - **Basic Structures**.
 Develop further understanding of the Linear, Balancing and Reinforcing structures initially presented in Chapter 1.

+- Constructing a diagram [the drag and drop stuff]
+- Bringing the model to life [altering parameters to see what happens]
+- Digging deeper [using formulas to determine parameters]
+- The basic models [Reinforcing and Balancing Loops]

 #### Macros ####